pellared/otel-logs-talk/slides.md

 <!--
 OpenTelemetry distinguishes between Log Records and Event Records.

-Log Record is for general-purpose logging, human-readable, "something happened".
+Log Record is for general-purpose logging, human-readable, "something happened."

-Event Record is a well-defined occurrence with stronger semantics, "this specific thing happened".
+Event Record is a well-defined occurrence with stronger semantics, "this specific thing happened."
 -->

 ---